 A dataset generated on Matlab is provided to train ML models.
 You can access the dataset at aiforgood site.
 It is intended for training a machine learning model that has to be able to estimate the throughput.
 The training dataset is split into several files (10000), each of them contains the information about one deployment.
 At every deployment, the number of stations as well as their positions are randomly generated.
 Once the scenario is generated, APs start transmitting and they are randomly selected for all TXOPs (100 TXOPs per deployment).

 4. Submission guidelines

-- Deliverable 2 (November 2021): a written report explaining the proposed FL model, as well as the technical details regarding pre-processing, training, validation, etc.
+- Deliverable 3 (November 2022): A written report explaining the proposed ML model, as well as the technical details regarding pre-processing, training, validation, etc.

 - Introduction: Source code + documentation

-- Methodology: method used and motivation, description of the proposed FL solution (model, optimizers, aggregation method, etc.).
+- Methodology: method used and motivation, description of the proposed ML solution.

-- Pre-processing & Training: how data has been prepared to feed the selected FL model, how training is done (e.g., are contexts randomly selected in each iteration?)
+- Pre-processing & Training: how data has been prepared to feed the selected ML model, how training is done.

 - Encountered issues